Guntown, Mississippi

-Etymology

-Guntown is named for Virginia Loyalist émigré James G. Gunn (d.
-1826) who found asylum among the Chickasaws in present-day Lee County.

 History

-Union cavalry officers described Guntown as "a station and small village on the Mobile & Ohio road."
-The U.S. post office was established on April 13, 1866, marking the official launch of the service in Guntown.
-This was followed by incorporation on February 16, 1867, and appointment of the first mayor that year.
+Guntown is named for Virginia loyalist émigré James G. Gunn (d.
+1826) who found asylum among the Chickasaw in present-day Lee County.
+During the American Civil War, United States Cavalry officers described it as "a station and small village on the Mobile & Ohio road."
+Founded on April 13, 1866, it was initially incorporated as the "Town of Guntown" on February 16, 1867.

 Geography

-Guntown is located along Mississippi Highway 145, with the older parts of the city lying further to the east near the railroad tracks.
+Guntown is located along Highway 145, with the older parts of the city lying further to the east near the railroad tracks.
 U.S. Route 45 traverses the western part of the city, running roughly parallel to MS 145.
 Baldwyn lies just to the north of Guntown, and Saltillo lies just to the south.

 According to the U.S. Census Bureau, the city has a total area of 4.5 sqmi, of which 4.5 sqmi is land and 0.22% is water.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 2,410 people, 880 households, and 671 families residing in the town.
+As of the 2020 United States census, there were 2,410 people, 880 households, and 671 families residing in the town.